uk59823/mail2mqtt/README.md

 Check the mailbox according to criteria and send to MQTT additional you can delete or move to another folder or send the filtered email

 ## functionality
-The script searches the unread messages in the INBOX of one or meore mailboxes defined in an ini-file.
+The script searches the unread messages in the INBOX of one or more mailboxes defined in an ini-file.
 In intervals according to defined criteria the script sends the messages found via MQTT.
 The script is intended for use in a Docker container, so that the Docker environment variables are used to control the mqtt-part, the part to control the mailboxes are defined in the ini-file also the defined filter.
+Additional you can "move" or "delete" message you found or send them to another mailaddress

+Since TAG 0.9 you can use wildcards ('\*' or '?') in the filter parameter

 The docker image you can find [here](https://hub.docker.com/r/ukrae/mail2mqtt "mail2mqtt on docker").